-- space" and facilitate "firing from positions other than the shoulder" - the M1 Garand Rifle features "a wooden handguard . . . to steady and control the rifle during rapid, repeat firing without getting burned by the hot barrel" - a "muzzle brake . . . allow[s] the operator to control the rifle during rapid, repeat firing without taking time to reacquire the target."357
+- "[p]rotruding foregrips allow increased stability . . . thus increasing the hit probability of successive shots" - "[f]olding and/or telescoping stocks allow the operator to more easily conceal or maneuver the rifle in a confined space" and facilitate "firing from positions other than the shoulder" - the M1 Garand Rifle features "a wooden handguard . . . to steady and control the rifle during rapid, repeat firing without getting burned by the hot barrel" - a "muzzle brake . . . allow[s] the operator to control the rifle during rapid, repeat firing without taking time to reacquire the target."
+[357]

-Although the case was in the posture of cross motions for summary judgment-such that the court should have viewed all evidence in the light most favorable to the non-moving party-the court made no mention of any of the plaintiffs' contrary evidence.
-Nor did the court state any justification for allowing the city to ban guns featuring "only a pistol grip without a stock attached," the interpretation of the city that "[t]humbhole stocks, or a muzzle compensator.
-Indeed, it ignored the statement in the declaration for the city that "[t]humbhole stocks have traditionally been utilized on firearms for sport and target shooting," and disregarded the declarant's statement that the M1 Garand Rifle "incorporated a traditional wooden stock similar to most hunting and sporting rifles of the period "360 Of the features listed, no mention was made of the ordinary civilian uses, such as the utility of a telescoping stock to adjust a rifle to one's physique.
+Although the case was in the posture of cross motions for summary judgment-such that the court should have viewed all evidence in the light most favorable to the non-moving party -the court made no mention of any of the plaintiffs' contrary evidence.[358]
+Nor did the court state any justification for allowing the city to ban guns featuring "only a pistol grip without a stock attached,"[359] a thumbhole stock, or a muzzle compensator.
+Indeed, it ignored the statement in the declaration for the city that "[t]humbhole stocks have traditionally been utilized on firearms for sport and target shooting," and disregarded the declarant's statement that the M1 Garand Rifle "incorporated a traditional wooden stock similar to most hunting and sporting rifles of the period...... "[360] Of the features listed, no mention was made of the ordinary civilian uses, such as the utility of a telescoping stock to adjust a rifle to one's physique.

 The Seventh Circuit, in an opinion by Judge Frank Easterbrook, affirmed the decision of the district court in Friedman and upheld the ordinance.
-It listed some features in the definition of assault weapon as "a pistol grip without a stock...; a folding, telescoping, or thumbhole stock; a grip for the non-trigger hand; a barrel shroud; or a muzzle brake or compensator."
+It listed some features in the definition of assault weapon as "a pistol grip without a stock.....; a folding, telescoping, or thumbhole stock; a grip for the non-trigger hand; a barrel shroud; or a muzzle brake or compensator."[361]
 But it did not discuss the features.